GCamp0/sky_scribe/README.md

 - `config_watcher.py` – watches for updates to the config and restarts the scheduler
 - `quote_engine.py` – builds and sends the prompt to the AI model
 - `weather_api.py` – gets and formats weather data from OpenWeatherMap
-- `config.json` – lets you set times, city, and personality for scheduled use
+- `config.json` – lets you set times, Zip, and personality for scheduled use
 - `.env` – stores the API key securely (not included in GitHub)
 - `requirements.txt` – all the packages I used